TAPIF Guide Start | Useful Things to Know Before You Apply

 If you have no teaching experience, you might want to read up on teaching ESL and/or try to gather some materials to use in your classes.
 Of course, you can't really plan lessons until you find out which classes you will have, but you can try to bring some authentic materials that your students will be interested in.
 You can bring a map of your country (or state), your yearbook from high school, holiday-related items (if you are American, you will have to teach a ton about Thanksgiving...), peanut butter candy, etc. Just think about what your students would enjoy seeing and learning more about.
 For the theoretical as well as practical aspects (lesson plans!) of teaching ESL, I've recommended some websites and books on the links page.
 And I've uploaded all of my lesson plans to its own page.
 You can download them and use them as you'd like.
 There is more info about lesson plans in part 4 of the guide.

 If you're not yet fluent in French, you should probably take some time each day listening to French radio, watching French movies, reading French books, etc. You will be completely immersed in the language once you arrive, so you need to get used to it.
 If you've never studied abroad and only learned French from college courses, you'll need to learn slang and idioms since those are rarely or never taught in college.
 I'm continuously working on my Informal French & Slang page as well as updating my French Listening podcast with authentic, unrehearsed language.
 I try to read Voici and Closer (trashy celebrity magazines) because they are full of current slang.
 You can also check out the Anglicism wiki to learn the current English words that have been borrowed by the French.
+If you need help with buildling confidence and motivation in speaking French, try Why French is Easy.

 By the end of June, you should receive another e-mail that includes a list of all of the e-mail addresses of the other American assistants in your académie.
 (I received it on June, 26, 2006.)
 You can download a copy of the second e-mail here (minus all of the addresses).